 Rev. Margaret Minnicks is an ordained Bible teacher.
 She writes many articles that are Bible lessons.

 Most Christians can quote verbatim the definition of faith found in Hebrews 11:1.
 However, not many Christians live by that definition.
-Yes, "faith is the substance of things hoped for and surely it is the evidence of things not seen," but when the going gets tough some people tend to forget what the Bible says faith is.
+Yes, "faith is the substance of things hoped for and is the evidence of things not seen," but when the going gets tough some people tend to forget what the Bible says about faith.

-Genuine faith is not limited to merely quoting scriptures about it.
+Genuine faith is not limited to merely quoting scriptures.
 You must embrace full-hearted faith.
 That means you must believe with every fiber of yourself and act accordingly with your mind, your emotion, and your will.
 It is only then that the inner workings of your faith will be in full operation.

 Test your faith in the following three ways right now for whatever you are believing God to do for you.